gvenck/gvenck.github.io/pages/2IMPB.md

 11:15 – 12:00 – Poster Session 1

-12:00 – 14:00 – Lunch
+12:00 – 14:00 – Break

-14:00 – 15:00 – Lecture 3 – “Artificial Selection in Maize”.
+14:00 – 15:00 – Lecture 3 – “Artificial selection and the genetic architecture of economically important traits in Maize”.
 Natalia De Leon – University of Wisconsin - USA

 15:00 – 16:00 – Lecture 4 – “Application of Secondary Traits from High-throughput Phenotyping for Yield Prediction”.
 Jesse Poland – Kansas State University – USA